CSEN603-2025/Nexis/README.md

 - PRO Student features such as online assessments, workshop registration, and video call appointments.
 - Responsive UI with reversible navigation, error handling, and consistent design.

-For a complete list of requirements, refer to the [MS2 Requirements.xlsx](https://github.com/CSEN603-2025/Nexis/blob/main/docs/MS2_Requirements.xlsx).
+For a complete list of requirements, refer to the [MS2 Requirements.xlsx](User-Requirements.xlsx)

 ## Installation and Setup
 To run the project locally: